Hungry Bin Portable Worm Composting System

 The Hungry Bin can help reduce waste in any environment, including in your home, restaurant, school or commercial environment!
 For a commercial quote, please submit an inquiry here.

 How It Works

-Waste is placed directly into the top of the bin, where worms eat it as it softens and begins to decompose.
+Organic waste is placed directly onto the top layer of the bin, where worms eat it as it softens and begins to decompose.
 The compost worms used in the bin are a different species from earthworms.
 Compost worms are surface feeders and prefer to live in organic material or mulch.
 They do not burrow into the soil like earthworms.